sudhanshutech/sudhanshutech/README.md

 - Hi 👋 My name is Sudhanshu Dasgupta
 ===================================

-React developer, Frontend Developer, C and C++ lanuage
+React developer, Frontend Developer, C and C++
 ----------------------------------------------

 I started learning coding on my own with online courses and vedio lectures in internet.
 I first started to learn C lanuage then followed by C++.
 Then I moved to web development and learnt html,css, javascript and followed by reactjs.
 I also build some projects to level up my skills.